-Here is another location that I really love.
-Like the spectator stand it is open on three sides, except, because it is a long tunnel the light at either end is far away.
+Here’s another location that I really love for cloudy day photography.
+Like the spectator stand, it’s open on three sides, except, because it’s a long tunnel, the light at either end is far away.

 Narrow alleyways with tall buildings either side would also make great locations.
 It would be similar to the above, but with a more diffused light, because the space would be bigger.